cortesi/ra/docs/chunking.md

 - **Document**: A single source file in a tree.
 - **Tree**: A named collection of documents sharing a common root directory.
-  Tree identifiers are assigned by the index configuration.
 - **Heading**: A markdown heading `#`–`######` (h1–h6).
 - **Node**: A structural element in the chunk tree (document node or heading node).
 - **Leaf**: A node with no children.
 - **Chunk**: A node emitted to the index.
-A node becomes a chunk if it has non-empty body text (more than just whitespace).
+All nodes are indexed (including those with empty bodies) to ensure titles remain searchable.
 - **Span**: A half-open byte range `[byte_start, byte_end)` into the original document content, representing the full extent of a node.

 ## Parameters

-The following parameters control search and merging behaviour:
+The following parameters control search and result processing:

 | Parameter | Default | Description |
 |-----------|---------|-------------|